e-gov/GOVSSO/TechnicalSpecification.md

 If GOVSSO is unable to process an authentication request – there is an error in the request, TARA was unable to authenticate user or another error has occurred – GOVSSO transfers an error message (URL parameter `error`) and the description of the error (URL parameter `error_description`) in the redirect request.

-TARA relies on the OpenID Connect standard on error messages (References: OIDC-CORE "3.1.2.6.
-Authentication Error Response" and OAUTH "4.1.2.1.
-Error Response").
+TARA relies on the OpenID Connect standard error messages [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "3.1.2.6.
+Authentication Error Response" and [[OAUTH](https://tools.ietf.org/html/rfc6749)] "4.1.2.1.
+Error Response".
 The error messages are always displayed in English.

 `state` is also returned but no authorization code (`code`) is sent.